This is the "Title Page" page of the "APA Style Guide - Recommended for Psychology Students" guide.

-APA Style Guide - Recommended for Psychology Students Tags: behavioral_science, psychology
+APA Style Guide - Recommended for Psychology Students: Formatting your paper

 Resources for using APA style, 6th ed., in research papers.
 Created in cooperation with Psychology Faculty.